rixiobarrios/book-e-json/README.md

 1. Run `node db/seed`.
 This will run `seed.js` in the `db/` directory.
 1. Hit `ctrl + c` to exit the process and get back control of your terminal.
 1. Run `nodemon`.
 If nodemon is not installed, `npm i -g nodemon` will install it globally.
+1. Navigate to `localhost:8080` in your browser.
+You should see some bookmarks data.

 ## Solution Code